aspose-cells-cloud/aspose-cells-cloud-docs/en/developer-guide/files-and-storage/copy-folder/_index.md

 | 404         | NotFound            | Source folder does not exist      | Incorrect `srcPath`                     |
 | 409         | Conflict            | Destination folder already exists | `destPath` points to an existing folder |
 | 500         | InternalServerError | Unexpected server error           | Service outage or internal bug          |

+**Notes / Limitations:**
+The API does not enforce a specific size limit on the folder being copied, but the operation is subject to the overall storage quota and the service’s timeout settings.
+Deeply nested folder structures may take longer to copy, and very large folders could encounter timeout errors.

 ## OpenAPI Specification